craws/OpenAtlas/sphinx/source/form/reference_system.rst

 Precision
 ---------
-The precision is a required field.
-There may be a default set already.
-The two possible (`SKOS <https://www.w3.org/TR/skos-primer/>`_) based values are:
+When linking to an external reference a precision is required.
+Available options are the `SKOS <https://www.w3.org/TR/skos-primer/>`_ based definitions of the confidence degree that concepts can be used interchangeable.

 * **Close match**: Concepts are sufficiently similar that they can be used interchangeably in some information retrieval applications
 * **Exact match**: High degree of confidence that the concepts can be used interchangeably

 E.g. if a historical project links the city of Vienna to Wikidata, a **close match** would be more suitable, because the Wikidata entry is more about the current city and not the historical one.

 Configuration
 -------------